Josh Donaldson Player Props: Yankees vs. Athletics

 Athletics Pitching Rankings

-- Athletics pitchers combine to allow the most home runs in baseball (119 total, 1.5 per game).
+- Athletics pitchers combine to surrender the most home runs in baseball (120 total, 1.5 per game).

+- Kaprielian (2-6) takes the mound for the Athletics in his 12th start of the season.
+He's put together a 6.34 ERA in 61 2/3 innings pitched, with 57 strikeouts.

+- The righty's last appearance was on Friday against the Toronto Blue Jays, when he threw six innings, surrendering four earned runs while giving up six hits.

 © 2023 Data Skrive.
 All rights reserved.